JadeAtyla/Enrollment-System/Backend/README.md

-pip install django djangorestframework pip install django-cors-headers pip install djangorestframework-simplejwt pip install pip install python-dotenv
+pip install django djangorestframework pip install django-cors-headers pip install djangorestframework-simplejwt pip install mysqlclient pip install python-dotenv

 # NOTE: must run this to use dependencies installed for backend
-pip shell # to activate enviroment
+Set-ExecutionPolicy -Scope Process -ExecutionPolicy Bypass # to bypass .\env\Scripts\activate # to activate enviroment

 # If hosted database will be use change this in .env
 DB_HOST=briaraujvkkiast9gz9o-mysql.services.clever-cloud.com